-The Company performs financial modelling and stress analysis on a frequent basis especially when year-end financial results are available or when it revises its business plan, mainly through its ICAAP report.
+The Company performs financial modelling and stress analysis on a frequent basis especially when year-end financial results are available or when it revises its business plan, mainly through its ICARAP report.

-4.5 Internal Capital & Liquidity Adequacy Assessment Process
+4.5 Internal Capital Adequacy Assessment & Risk Process Report

-The Company has established an ICAAP which is documented in an annual ICAAP Report in accordance with Article 34 of the Law 97(I)/2021, Section 104(2) of the Law and Section 68 of the revoked Investment Services Law.
-Upon CySEC's request the ICAAP Report shall be submitted to CySEC.
+The Company has established an ICARAP which is documented in an annual ICARAP Report in accordance with Section 18 of the Prudential Supervision Law.
+Upon CySEC's request the ICARAP Report shall be submitted to CySEC.

-The ICAAP report describes how the Company has implemented and embedded the management of the various risks to which it is exposed to the capital planning and capital allocation process.
-The ICAAP also describes the Company's Risk Management framework, which includes, inter alia, its risk profile and risk appetite, the risk management limits, the measures that need to be taken and, where necessary, the Pillar II capital to be held for the most material risks faced by the Company.
+The ICARAP report describes how the Company has implemented and embedded the management of the various risks to which it is exposed to the capital planning and capital allocation process.
+The ICARAP also describes the Company's Risk Management framework, which includes, inter alia, its risk profile and risk appetite, the risk management limits, the measures that need to be taken and, where necessary, the Pillar II capital to be held for the most material risks faced by the Company.

-In performing its ICAAP, the Company has adopted the "Pillar I" approach.
+In performing its ICARAP, the Company has adopted the "Pillar I" approach.
 In particular, the Company uses simple methods to quantify the capital requirements, over and above the Pillar I minimum requirement, as more advanced approaches are considered unsuitable for the size and complexity of the Company and require extensive use of resources and time to produce.

 In particular, the Company will focus its assessment on the identification of key risks, quantification of these risks and the mechanisms used for allocating capital for these risks.
-The ICAAP will be structured around the following elements:
+The ICARAP will be structured around the following elements: